AL333Z/ReactiveApplication/funcional_programming/algebraic_data_types.md

   }
 ```

-Algebraic data structures, pattern matching and the power of a strongly typed language as Scala really help in the domain modelling phase.
+Algebraic data structures, pattern matching and the power of a strongly typed language like Scala really help in the domain modelling phase.